ChipperFluff/Interface/README.md

 **What is it?**
 A terminal output guardian that barks (and throws) if `System.out.println()` is used outside the framework.
-It exists because raw printing breaks Interface’s render cycle.
+It exists because raw printing breaks Boris’s render cycle.
 Like, seriously.
 It ruins everything.

 **Why?**
 Because if you print without using `terminal.print()`, the layout explodes and the terminal cries.